b00tc4mp/skylab-bootcamp-201901/staff/victor-abadia/precourse/bingo/README.md

 ## Introduction

 It is a program that simulates a bingo game.
-It is developed in javascript
+It is developed in javascript.

 ## Functional description